Aharoni-Lab/labki-packs-tools/docs/conventions.md

 - Use semantic versioning (MAJOR.MINOR.PATCH).
 - Update `last_updated` when significant changes are merged.

+## Packs and shared pages

+- Do not duplicate the same page title in multiple packs.
+If two packs need the same page, move it into a common pack and reference it via `depends_on`.
+- Each pack's `pages` list must not contain duplicates (enforced by schema) and duplicates across packs are flagged by the validator.

 ## Style

 - Keep wikitext minimal and portable.